top of page

 Fawn Weaver – Preserving Legacy and Building a Whiskey Empire

 Fawn Weaver, the founder of Uncle Nearest Premium Whiskey, has made history by honoring Nathan "Nearest" Green, the first known African American master distiller.
-Through her work, she has created the fastest-growing whiskey brand in the U.S., proving that storytelling and heritage can drive a powerful business mission.
+Through her work, she has created the fastest-growing whiskey brand in the U.S. This success shows how storytelling and heritage can drive a powerful business mission.

 Oprah Winfrey – Media Mogul, Entrepreneur, and Philanthropist

 Oprah Winfrey’s journey from humble beginnings to becoming a global icon is nothing short of extraordinary.
-As a media powerhouse, she has not only built a billion-dollar empire but also used her influence to uplift communities and empower future leaders.
+As a media powerhouse, she has built a billion-dollar empire.
+With her influence, she uplifts communities and empowers the next generation of leaders.

 Ursula Burns – A Visionary Business Leader

-As the first Black woman to serve as CEO of a Fortune 500 company (Xerox), Ursula Burns shattered glass ceilings in corporate America.
-Her leadership continues to inspire a new wave of Black executives striving for excellence in business.
+As the first Black woman to serve as CEO of a Fortune 500 company, Xerox, Ursula Burns shattered glass ceilings in corporate America.
+Her leadership style continues to inspire a new wave of Black executives striving for excellence in business.

 Rosalind Brewer – Leading with Innovation and Integrity

-Rosalind Brewer is one of the most powerful women in business.
-She has held leadership roles at major corporations, proving that representation matters at the highest levels of decision-making.
+Rosalind Brewer is one of the most powerful women in business today.
+She has held leadership roles at major corporations, making it clear that representation matters at the highest levels of decision-making.

 Janice Bryant Howroyd – Entrepreneurial Excellence